rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 > Output:  sizeof(arr) = 20, sizeof(p) = 8

-So we can see that, when sizeof arr is 20  and the  sizeof p is only 8.
+So we can see that, when `sizeof` `arr` is 20  and the  `sizeof` `p` is only 8.

-Here 8 is not the number of byte it requires to allocate an integer, rather, number of byte requires for one address.
-As using 64 bit machine , thats why it is 8.
+Here `8` is not the number of byte it requires to allocate an integer, rather, number of byte requires for one address.
+As I'm using 64 bit machine , thats why it is 8.

-The pointer p can do as much the arr variable can do, but it does not carrry the compiled time information.
+The pointer `p` can do as much the `arr `variable can do, but it does not carrry the compiled time information.
 It has no idea how long the array is.

 So when we pass an array to a function, we have only choice to pass it as a pointer.
 Lets say we have a function -